nicantmac/MiscellaneousProgramming/README.md

 - Debugging patterns and gotchas I’ve encountered
 - Code from languages I’m learning

-### Why?
-Because sometimes you just need to remind yourself:
-> "Wait, how do I even write a for-loop in JavaScript?"

 ### Sections:
 - `/basics`: Quick syntax and language fundamentals
 - `/dsa`: My algorithm/data structure practice